Freedom of religion in Nepal: Legal and policy framework

 The Government had no formal policy on interfaith understanding.
 A local NGO, the Interreligious Council of Nepal, consisting of representatives of the Hindu, Buddhist, Muslim, Christian, and Baha'i faiths, was active in promoting peace in the country.

+Clause 180

-Nepal's new constitution adopted on 2015 doesn't give anyone the right to convert anyone person to another religion.
+Nepal's new constitution adopted on 2015 gives no person the right to convert anyone person to another religion.
 Nepal also passed more stringent Anti conversion law on 2017.
-Clause 160 of section 9 of the ‘Bill designed to amend and integrate prevalent laws relating to Criminal Offense’ states that:
+Clause 180 of section 9 of the ‘Bill designed to amend and integrate prevalent laws relating to Criminal Offense’ states that: